codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Two-conditions-9061.md

 This line will only execute if the first `if` condition was `false`.

-Here is the general way Javascript evaluates its `if` statements.
+Here is the general way JavaScript evaluates its `if` statements.

 ```javascript
 if ( condition1) {